CAIS-ACSI/cais-community/content/authors/admin/_index.md

 - Visitors
 ---

-# CAIS Community
+# CAIS Community (beta)

-Welcome to the community platform of the [Canadian Association for Information Science](http://cais-acsi.ca) (CAIS).
+Welcome to the beta version of the CAIS community platform of the [Canadian Association for Information Science](http://cais-acsi.ca) (CAIS).
 In line with CAIS's mission to support and promote the Library and Information Science field in Canada, the goal of the CAIS Community site is to provide CAIS members with a platform to share their work with the community and beyond.